Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/UserDefinedTypes.md

 Therefore, calling the function contained in this field may cause side effects.

 In particular, it may have captured the `system` argument that's passed to the main function, or other capabilities that allow it to do I/O.

+There are no restrictions on the types of fields that `capability` types can have.

+Function types `=>` are considered `capability` types.

 # newtype